zer0problem/zer0problem/_posts/2021-04-07-project7-point-lights.markdown

 It's now done "right".
 A few things I would like to do for improvements are.
 Completed:
 * Split Position and Color in different buffers on the lights, better data locality since we're not accessing position until shading.
 4ms now.
-Considered or NYI:
 * Near + Far plane on tile culling to prevent lights outside the depth from passing the cull.
+* Use the culling result for Forward+ rendering

 The specs I've been running this on are
 2560x1440 resolution